turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 Instead, add a new resource of type `proxy` directly under the root.
 The path component should look like: `/{proxy+}`.
 Don't forget to deploy the changes to the API after making your changes.

-> NOTE: I later realized that I also should have created an `ANY` method on the `/` resource (in addition to the `proxy` resource) to handle redirects in the case of no path.
+> **UPDATE 20190526**: I later realized that I also should have created an `ANY` method on the `/` resource (in addition to the `proxy` resource) to handle redirects in the case of no path.
 So make sure you add the methods on `/` if you want to handle zero-length paths.

 ### 4. Make sure this works by visiting the API Gateway url